Physically-Motivated Guiding States for Local Hamiltonians: State Type Variations and Implications

 Fixed-weight states carry the physical interpretation of superposition states with a fixed number of excitations.
-Such objects are natural to consider in the context of Quantum Chemistry and Quantum Many-Body Physics, and importantly, do not rule out any complicated structure, such as restricting the amount of entanglement.
-It is known that entangled states~\cite{DVC00}, certain atomic structures~\cite{WYW25} and Hamiltonian ground states can be represented as fixed-weight states~\cite{GK12,YMI+25}.
-These states also allow for natural quantum generalisations of concepts in parameterised complexity theory~\cite{BJLMM22,BJMMMS22}.
-Hence, the physical and theoretical relevance of these states is clear.
+Such objects are natural to consider in the context of quantum chemistry and quantum many-body physics, and importantly, do not rule out any complicated structure, such as restricting the amount of entanglement.
+It is known that entangled states~\cite{dur2000three}, certain atomic structures~\cite{weng2025high} and Hamiltonian ground states can be represented as fixed-weight states~\cite{gharibian2012hardness,yu2025samplebased}.
+These states also allow for natural quantum generalisations of concepts in parameterised complexity theory~\cite{bremner2025parameterized,bremner2022quantum}.

+Using the framework established in \cref{sec:bqp_hardness}, we can prove that the \sc{Fixed Weight Guided Local Hamiltonian} problem is \clw{BQP}{hard} by adapting the clock construction.
+In the unary encoding case we have

+where $C_t$ is the $t$-th clock qubit.
+This penalises incorrect clock states such as $\ket{101}$ in the case where $T=3$.
+For fixed-weight clock states, this clock-penalising term is not sufficient.
+Since we only want weight-$1$ clock states, we must penalise states that have a Hamming weight greater than $1$.
+For clarity, the progression of the clock state from decimal-to-binary is as follows:

+The register $C$ is therefore defined over $K+1$ qubits.
+We denote this encoding as the \emph{fixed-weight clock encoding} and the corresponding mapping as $w$.